pucrs-automated-planning/pddl-parser/README.md

 It contains a planner only as an example, being compact and readable for educational purposes.
 New features are outside the scope of this project, which was originally intended as a propositional PDDL parser to avoid the complexity of grounding and the ambiguity of typing descriptions.

+PDDL Parser was originally designed and developed by [Mau Magnaguagno](https://github.com/Maumagnaguagno) in 2015 to be used in the classroom, following [HyperTensioN](https://github.com/Maumagnaguagno/HyperTensioN)'s parsing style.

 ## Source
 - [action.py](action.py) with an Action class
 - [PDDL.py](PDDL.py) with a PDDL parser